-Additionally, assessments should give students an opportunity to demonstrate their ability to think systemically (i.e., will assess systems thinking), which is a crucial skill in the face of multifaceted, complex, or so-called 'wicked' crises.
-Assessments should also inquire as to whether students understand the important role that community plays.
+Additionally, assessments should give students an opportunity to demonstrate their ability to think systemically (i.e., will assess systems thinking), which is a crucial skill in the face of

 Q10.
 Do you have other comments that would be relevant to the development of this specification that have not been captured elsewhere?